 Few things are more rewarding than a high-value buy, and few things offer more value than yesteryear’s flagship.
-This applies to all corners of technology, and today we’re looking at noise cancelling headphones.
+This applies to all corners of technology, and today we’re looking at noise canceling headphones.
 The Bose QuietComfort 35 II may appear outdated next to the Shure AONIC 50, but this old dog knows some modern tricks.
 Time to do some digging and see which headset offers the better value.

-Shure AONIC 50 vs. Bose QuietComfort 35 II: Design differences, similarities
+Shure AONIC 50 vs Bose QuietComfort 35 II: Design differences, similarities

 The Bose QuietComfort 35 II remains competitive, thanks to software updates through the proprietary app.